-Myhealth Beijing summarises some of the issues, crystallized for Beijing's extreme case.
+Myhealth Beijing summarises the mask selection, crystallized upon the needs of Beijing’s extreme case.

 3M definitely was a consistent performer in almost any category, and certainly remains my personal gold standard for masks.
 Another standout is the MASKin brand, which was just as solid as 3M in all three reports.[…]]

 Another “winner” seems to be masks with exhalation valves, which usually performed well with filtration but especially in the other categories with improved resistance and decreased leakage.
 For what it’s worth, my current personal favorite mask is the disposable, foldable 3M 9001V which I grab from my local 7-Eleven. […]